azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Tasks to complete_:

-1. In your Azure Search Index, use the Connect to your data feature to index the collection.
+1. In your Azure Search Index, use the Connect to your data feature to index the collection

-2. Provide any name for the index, but leave the Key set to id.
+2. Provide any name for the index, but leave the Key set to id

-3. Ensure that the id, message, createDate, and username are Retrievable.
+3. Ensure that the id, message, createDate, and username are Retrievable

-4. Ensure that createDate, username, and sessionId are Filterable.
+4. Ensure that createDate, username, and sessionId are Filterable

-5. Ensure that create date, username, and sessionId are Sortable.
+5. Ensure that create date, username, and sessionId are Sortable

-6. Ensure that the message field is Searchable.
+6. Ensure that the message field is Searchable

-7. Create an Indexer with a 5-minute interval that starts today.
+7. Create an Indexer with a 5-minute interval that starts today

 _Exit criteria_: